sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

 Create Jupyter Notebook Connection
 ================================

-This document outlines the steps to create a Jupyter Notebook Connection in Fire Insights and to configure a Kubernetes cluster.
+This document outlines the steps to create a Jupyter Notebook Connection in Sparkflows and to configure a Kubernetes cluster.

 Creating Jupyter Notebook connection